County Council Cabinet meeting the first finance report of the 2019/20 financial

 I went on to say “today we see that it is exactly these issues that are already causing problems.
 Extra demand and higher costs in both children’s services and in adults are already being recorded.
 These pressures already have to be mitigated by the use of the council’s meagre reserves and we all know that these reserves will run out very quickly if this position continues.
 We also see throughout this report that pressures are coming from some of those individual savings proposals, the ones we said were ill-though out and not robust, already being written off as undeliverable.
 If it’s clear that they cannot be delivered this early in the financial year, we have to ask ourselves what they were doing in the budget in the first place.”

-In response the leader of the council said:
+the leader of the council said:

 “I ‘m certainly not aware of the projected savings as being written off as undeliverable”

-I would like to refer him to the following statements from his finance report:
+to refer him to the following statements from his finance report: